suenchunhui/easy-hyperledger-composer/README.md

 ## Limitations
 Currently, this setup has a fixed 4-peer and 1-solo orderer configuration with fixed [configtx](deploy/configtx.yaml) and [crypto-config](deploy/crypto-config.yaml).

+# Overview
+This setup defines `npm` targets which will call a script in [scripts](scripts) to pull/build the necessary docker images and volumes, so that the entire system run in a completely containerized system.

 ## Quick start
 A sample test flow script is located in `scripts/testing/test_flow.sh`, which performs the following steps to start the system:
 ```